jankaWIS/code2pharmacokinetics/README.md

 Maybe switch to pyUSID?
 Consult [this](https://pycroscopy.github.io/pyUSID/faq.html)

-#### Update
+### BIP to h5 conversion
-As of July 2021 (also done in March 2021), the code for converting BIP to h5 is written in FiJi macro language, it runs through FiJi (although its implemenation into python should not be difficult) -- one opens FiJi and Macros and lets it run, and it goes over and converts all .bip files in the given folder into h5.
-The code is named **convert_bip_h5.ijm**.
+As of July 2021 (also done in March 2021), the code for converting BIP to h5 is written in FiJi macro language -- a script called **convert_bip_h5.ijm**.

-#### BIP to h5 conversion
-Done in FiJi using a script called **convert_bip_h5.ijm**.
 In general, when run, it opens a pop-up window where one can navigate to a folder with all the bip images.
 It will go over all of them and convert them to h5.
 It will name them as `"im"+i+"_"+name` where `i` is the order of the image in the folder and `name` its name.
 It will create a subfolder called `bip` in this given folder where all the `.h5` files will be saved.

 ## Analysis